LivotovLabs/anchor/README.md

 Background location on mobile is broken.
 Existing libraries are often:
 1.  **Expensive:** Charging $300+ per app for basic features.
-2.  **Outdated:** Wrapping 5-year-old Objective-C code or reliance on hybrid bridges.
+2.  **Outdated:** Wrapping 5-year-old Objective-C code or relying on hybrid bridges.
 3.  **Fragile:** Failing to restart when the OS kills the background service.

 **Anchor** solves this with a modern, reactive architecture built on Coroutines and Flow.